ricomariani/CG-SQL-author/docs/developer_guide/05_cql_runtime.md

 } cql_type;
 ```

-Whatever you do with the types you'll need to define
+Regardless of what you do with the types, you'll need to define a `retain` and
-a retain and release method that uses them as the signature.
+`release` function with your types in the signature.
+Normal references should
-Normal references should have a generic value comparison and a hash.
+include a generic value comparison and a hash function.

 ```c
 void cql_retain(cql_type_ref _Nullable ref);